‘Twas the Night Before Christmas Aboard the ‘Black Sark’

-But how amazing is that when the first two quintessential Christmas picture books you can think of happen to be by writers from your own tribe, in your own town?
+But how amazing is that when the first two quintessential Christmas picture books you can think of happening to be by writers from your own tribe, in your own town?

-Yates is a poet and humorist as well as an author, and in “Pirate’s Night Before Christmas, he applied all three gifts to a sea-yarn retelling of Clemment Moore’s “The Night Before Christmas.”
+Yates is a poet and humorist as well as an author, and in “Pirate’s Night Before Christmas, he applied all three gifts to a sea-yarn retelling of Clement Moore’s “The Night Before Christmas.”

 How would pirates celebrate Christmas?
 Yates wondered.